General Introduction to Ocean Accounts

 1. Outcome

-After reading this Circular, you will be able to explain what Ocean Accounts are, why they matter, and how they work -- in terms that make sense to economists, ecologists, and policymakers alike.
-You will understand the core framework that organises ocean-society-economy interactions, recognise how Ocean Accounts connect to established international standards like the SNA and SEEA, and identify practical starting points for implementation.
-This Circular is your entry point to the full Technical Guidance, which provides detailed methodologies and instructions for account compilers, data providers, and end-users across the remaining 63 Circulars.
+After reading this Circular, you will be able to explain what ocean accounts are, why they matter, and how they work—in terms that make sense to economists, ecologists, and policymakers alike.
+You will understand the core framework that organises ocean-society-economy interactions, recognise how ocean accounts connect to established international standards like the SNA and SEEA, and identify practical starting points for implementation.
+This Circular is your entry point to the full Technical Guidance, which provides detailed methodologies and instructions for account compilers, data providers, and end-users across the remaining 68 Circulars.

 2. Requirements

 This Circular covers the full conceptual framework and can be dense in places.
-If you find the material challenging, consider starting with TG-0.5 Navigating the Technical Guidance to find a reading pathway matched to your role, or consult the TG-0.6 Glossary for unfamiliar terms.
+If you find the material challenging, consider starting with TG-0.5 Navigating the Technical Guidance to find a reading pathway matched to your role, or consult the TG-0.6 Glossary of Key Terms for unfamiliar terms.

 3. Guidance Material